.

 (hereinafter "Contractor")

 on the processing of personal data.
-Definitions in the GTC or the service description shall also apply in this order processing agreement.
+Definitions in the GTC or the service description also apply in this Data Processing Agreement DPA.

-Thesubject matterof the Order Processing Agreement is the performance of the following tasks by the Contractor in accordance with the service description in the offer: collection, administration, documentation and transfer of the consent of the Client's users as well as other services, if applicable.
+The subject matter of the order processing agreement is the performance of the following tasks by the Contractor in accordance with the service description in the offer: collection, administration, documentation and transfer of the consent of the Client's users to the processing of data and, if applicable, other services.

-In doing so, the Contractor processes personal data for the Client within the meaning of Art.
+The Contractor processes personal data for the Client within the meaning of Art.
 4 No. 2 and Art.
-28 DSGVO on the basis of the GTC.
+28 GDPR on the basis of the GTC.

 1.2. duration of the order